Trending Topics

 On October 14, 1912 an assassination attempt was made on on presidential candidate Theodore Roosevelt.
 After he had been shot in the chest by a would-be assassin, the indomitable Teddy Roosevelt waved off medical attention, mounted a podium and completed a scheduled 90-minute speech with a .38 caliber bullet lodged near his heart.

 At the time of the assassination attempt, Roosevelt’s resume’ was already impressive.
 Before Theodore Roosevelt was the Bull Moose Party presidential candidate, he had already served as President of the United States.
 Before that he had been Vice President.
-Prior to that, he was a dynamic leader serving as a colonel in the Spanish American War, known for leading the now famous Rough Riders and Buffalo Soldiers on charges that took San Juan Heights.
+Before that, he was a dynamic leader serving as a colonel in the Spanish-American War, known for leading the famous Rough Riders and Buffalo Soldiers on charges that took San Juan Heights.
 His actions eventually earned him the Congressional Medal of Honor (presented nearly 100 years after the battle).
-Prior to the Spanish American War he had been Secretary of the Navy.
+Before the Spanish-American War he had been Secretary of the Navy.

 But before any of those things, he served as Police Commissioner on the City of New York Police Department.